Table of Contents

 - A judicial capital refers to the one where the territorial high courts are located.

-All the states along with two union territories, Pondicherry and the National Capital Territory of Delhi, have an elected form of government and legislatures.
+All the states, along with two union territories, Pondicherry and the National Capital Territory of Delhi, have an elected form of government and legislatures.
 They are headed by their elected Chief Minister, who is elected for a term of five years.
 The Central government directly rules all the other union territories and has a representative in each UT known as the governor.
-Under the States Reorganization Act of 1956, the states were reorganized based on the language which is used there.
+Under the States Reorganisation Act of 1956, the states were reorganised based on the language that is used there.

 Capital of India